LPMatrix/cartie-demo/README.md

 A small demo project for the [Cartie](https://github.com/LPMatrix/cartie) package.

 # Installation
-This is a bare bone Laravel project Cartie.
+This is a bare bone Laravel project with Cartie.
 This project should be setup as usual for Laravel projects.